Pair of aces light up China Open final round

 (Reuters) - Englishman Danny Willett and Germany’s Marcel Siem lit up the final round of the China Open with a hole-in-one each on Sunday.

-Earlier, Siem did it on the 200-meter par-three eighth with a three iron but there were no prizes on that hole.
+Earlier, Siem did it on the 200-metre par-three eighth with a three iron but there were no prizes on that hole.

 The German signed off with a one-under-par 71 to total two-under 286.